emikoo/music-streaming-app/README.md

 This database models a music streaming analytics platform that focuses on data management, user behavior tracking, and content organization rather than actual music playback functionality.
 The system serves as a comprehensive backend for analyzing music consumption patterns and managing digital music catalogs.

+What you need to know to reconstruct this schema :

+- **User Management** : Authentication, profiles, and user lifecycle tracking
+- **Content Catalog** : Artists, songs, and metadata management
+- **Playlist Ecosystem** : User-generated and curated content collections
+- **Behavioral Analytics** : Play tracking, listening patterns, and engagement metrics
+- **Social Features** : Following relationships and community engagement
+- **Performance Optimization** : Strategic indexing for analytics workloads

 ## Entities